 As long as I was using buckwheat flour, which happens to be packed with nutrients, I wanted to keep all of the other ingredients as healthy as possible.
 I looked for a butter-free recipe that was also slim on sugar.
-But of course I added a few dark chocolate mini chips to the mix because they’re full of anti-oxidants.
-(Okay, it doesn’t take much for me to add chocolate to just about anything, but hey, dark chocolate is good for you.)
-I tweaked a recipe from Ginger Jen to come up with my version.
+But of course I added a few dark chocolate mini chips to the mix because they’re full of anti-oxidants (Okay, it doesn’t take much for me to add chocolate to just about anything, but hey, dark chocolate is good for you.).

 Prep time: 15 minutes + baking